Francesco Mancini (composer)

+Career

 He was an important teacher and managed to obtain his greatest duty during Alessandro Scarlatti's absence from the Neapolitan court, between 1702 and 1708.
-In this period he was Director of the Conservatorio di S Maria di Loreto as well as being first organist and maestro of the Capella Reale.
-His assistant was Giuseppe Porsile.
+In this period he was Director of the Conservatorio di S Maria di Loreto from his predecessor Giuliano Perugino, composing the opera, Il zelo animato there (1733), as well as being first organist and maestro of the Capella Reale.
+This time has been segmented by scholars into two parts, his opera phase (1707-1713) and his sacred music phase (1716-1720).
+His assistant while as Reale was Giuseppe Porsile.
+In 1735, Mancini was forced to conclude his participation at the Conservatory due to issues with his wellbeing, the substitute in his absence being Giovanni Fischietti.

 Works

-His works include 29 operas (including L’Idaspe fedele), sonatas, 7 serenatas, 12 oratorios and more than 200 secular cantatas in addition to assorted sacred music and a small amount of instrumental music.
+His works include 29 operas (including L’Idaspe fedele, performed in London in 1710), sonatas, 7 serenatas, 12 oratorios and more than 200 secular cantatas in addition to assorted sacred music and a small amount of instrumental music.
 Today he is best known for his recorder sonatas.
+Mancini was also well respected within his cultural milieu outside of purely music and as such, as in the case of poet Aurora Sanseverino, he was called upon for commissions.
+He also benefited from the distribution of his works outside of Italy thanks to printed collections made by European publishers at the time, one of them being the French printer Michel-Charles Le Cène.